changliu98/AssemblageDocs/docs/source/deployment_linux.rst

 Please make sure these are installed, or you have access to:

 #.
-Docker
+Docker and Docker Compose
 #.
-Docker Compose
-#.
 Git
 #.
-Port 5672, 50052
+Port 5672, 50052 is accessile by the workder instances
 #.
-A GitHub account, and a personal access token
+A GitHub account, and its personal access token

 .. warning::
     You should put you server under firewall and limit the access to these ports, also make sure these ports are accessile by your worker instances